 How to Obtain a Certificate of Occupancy

-Verify Whether or Not You have a Valid Certificate of Occupancy: The Bureau of Building Inspection File Room is the source for the complete collection of Certificates of Occupancy.
+Verify Whether or Not You have a Valid Certificate of Occupancy: The Department of Permits, Licenses, and Inspections File Room is the source for the complete collection of Certificates of Occupancy.
 Please call (412) 255-2195 during business hours, Monday-Friday, 8:00 am to 4:00 pm to inquire as to whether there is an occupancy permit on file for your property.
 Please be sure to have any alternate or historical addresses available.
-If there is not a Certificate of Occupancy on file that exactly matches the current use of the property or if you DO NOT have a valid Certificate of Occupancy, you must apply for one through Zoning and the Bureau of Building Inspection.
+If there is not a Certificate of Occupancy on file that exactly matches the current use of the property or if you DO NOT have a valid Certificate of Occupancy, you must apply for one through Zoning and the Department of Permits, Licenses, and Inspections.

 Apply for a Certificate of Occupancy: The applicant must apply in person at the Zoning Counter, 200 Ross Street, 3rd Floor, Pittsburgh, PA 15219.
 Complete the top half of the application and bring it to the counter where a zoning specialist will ask additional questions about the property and proposed change.